OUTBREAK: Mpox

 In December 2022, the Democratic Republic of the Congo (DRC) declared a national outbreak of mpox.
 The continued development of the outbreak since then has seen the highest cases and deaths recorded in the country with geographical expansion to all 26 provinces.
 Several factors beyond the rapid increase in cases make this outbreak alarming including the emergence of a novel strain (clade Ib), the suggestion of sustained human-to-human transmission, the spread of mpox to highly mobile populations and densely populated urban regions, the first documented sexual contact transmission of clade I identified with the novel clade Ib MPXV, and the spread the novel clade to neighboring non-endemic East African countries.
 While the past few years have seen marked increases in mpox cases in the DRC with children being the most affected, the ongoing outbreak differs in pattern and scale from those previously observed, with novel modes of transmission, and is compounded by multiple emergencies in the region, hindering an optimal response.

 While clade I MPXV spreads beyond the DRC borders, clade II MPXV cases continue to circulate, re-emerge, and increase in other African countries.
 The mpox situation in Africa is concerning and emphasises the continued risk of clade II MPXV spread and the introduction of the apparently deadlier and novel clade Ib MPXV to additional countries within and beyond Africa.
 On 15 August 2024, Sweden reported the first case of clade Ib MPXV outside of Africa with associated epidemiological links to an endemic African country.
+Since then and as of 25 September, Thailand and India also reported clade 1b MPXV cases.
 In response to the escalation of events, the World Health Organization (WHO) declared the outbreak a Public Health Emergency of International Concern (PHEIC) on 14 August 2024, shortly after the Africa CDC declared a public health emergency of continental security.

 For more information about the ongoing mpox outbreak in Africa, click here